(This article may contain affiliate links and we may earn a commission if you make a purchase.)

 6. Get Concert Tickets

-Countless artists hold concerts in Las Vegas year round.
+If you’re looking for something fun to do in Las Vegas under 21, why not get concert tickets.
+Countless artists hold concerts in Vegas year-round.
 You can usually pick up some inexpensive tickets online.

-Artists like Katy Perry, the Jonas Brothers, Aerosmith, The Weeknd, Justin Bieber, Billie Eilish, Bruno Mars, Usher and Jason Aldean are in Vegas all the time.
+Artists like Katy Perry, the Jonas Brothers, Aerosmith, The Weeknd, Justin Bieber, Billie Eilish, Bruno Mars, Usher, and Jason Aldean are in Vegas all the time.
+There is no shortage of entertainment.
 You can check out the upcoming concert schedule here.

 7. Play a Round at Topgolf

-You don’t need to be a professional golfer to hit the driving range at Topgolf.
+You don’t need to be a professional golfer to enjoy the driving range at Topgolf.
 It’s always fun to grab lunch at Topgolf and hit some ball down range.

 This is a 4-story driving range, but floors 3 and 4 are reserved for 21+.
 Fortunately, the 1st and 2nd floor are much cheaper and offer a better deal.